Auburn vs. USC College Basketball BetMGM Promo Codes, Predictions & Picks - December 17

 Auburn vs. USC BetMGM Promo Codes, Predictions & Picks: Spread, Total - December 17

-Sunday's contest between the Auburn Tigers (7-2) and USC Trojans (5-4) matching up at Neville Arena has a projected final score of 79-71 (based on our computer prediction) in favor of Auburn, who is listed as the favorite by our model.
-The game will tip off at 1:00 PM ET on December 17.
+Sunday's contest between the Auburn Tigers (7-2) and the USC Trojans (5-4) at Neville Arena has a projected final score of 79-71 based on our computer prediction, with a favored Auburn squad taking home the win.
+Tipoff is at 1:00 PM ET on December 17.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!